alhartkh/demopresentation/slides.md

 ## Difference between libraries and frameworks
 <!-- .slide: style="text-align: left;"> -->
 - **Library** : It performs a set of  specific and well-defined operations.
 Examples : Network protocols, compression, image manipulation, string utilities, regular expression evaluation, math etc<br>
 - **Framework**: It is known to be a skeleton where the application defines the content of the operation by filling out the skeleton.
-Examples of frameworks: Web application system, Plug-in manager, GUI system.
 The framework only defines the concept but an application further defines the functionality that is useful for end-users<br>

 ------